Step-by-Step Guide to Corporate Tax Filing in the UAE

 • Calculate interest according to the interest limitation formula in the FTA guide.

-• Report the total interest and any disallowed portion in Part F of the return and the related schedule.
+• Report the total interest and any disallowed portion in non-deductible expenses, interest limitation adjustments, and related-party transactions of the return and the related schedule.

-If you invest in a Qualifying Investment Fund that is exempt from tax, you still need to report your share of the fund’s income.
+If you invest in a Qualifying Investment Fund that is exempt from tax, you need to report your share of the fund’s income.
+But if you did not invest in a Qualifying Investment Fund, select “No”.

 • Use the figures provided by the fund manager showing how your income is split between exempt income, interest, and rental income.